pacalet/sab4z/README.md

     Host# echo "10.42.0.129    sab4z" >> /etc/hosts
     Host# /etc/init.d/dnsmasq reload

 Next, use the network manager of your host to create a new network connection for our small wired local network.
-Configure it with a fixed IP (e.g. 10.42.0.254), set the netmask to 255.255.255.0 and the gateway to 0.0.0.0.
+Configure it with a fixed IP address (e.g. `10.42.0.254`), set the `netmask` to `255.255.255.0` and the `gateway` to `0.0.0.0`.
 Enable this new network connection, connect to the Zybo using your [terminal emulator](#GlossaryTerminalEmulator) and enable the network interface:

     Host> picocom -b115200 -fn -pn -d8 -r -l /dev/ttyUSB1
     Sab4z> ifup eth0